LavHinsu/gokvstore/README.md

 ### development setup
  - main branch is where development takes place
- - release branch build will create a release through github actions.
+ - release action will create a release through github actions, although i've set it up as a manual trigger to not spam release whenever i push code.

 ### todo
  - Add capability to set keys to expire